Those parts of the world with more centenarians than anywhere else.

 Blue Zone people seem to have a very balanced approach to life, and live in moderation which I think is a key attribute to their health and happiness.
 Some of the basic traits they have in common despite their cultural differences are:

 - Have Strong Purpose – People living in Blue Zones wake up each day with purpose.
-People in Blue Zones wake up every day with purpose.
 According to Dan Buettner “Knowing your sense of purpose is worth up to 7 years of extra life expectancy.“

 - Incorporate Natural Movement – Movement is so important for health, but what’s interesting is these people don’t go to the gym.
 Instead, they incorporate natural movement into their everyday lives.
 The environment in which they live promotes movement without them needing to think about it.
 For example, they may garden or do housework without tools and machinery.